toewailin/go-note/WorkspaceFolderStructure.md

 | **Dependency Management**| Go modules (`go.mod`)                                | Relies on `GOPATH`                             |
 | **Flexibility**          | Can be placed anywhere                               | Must be under `GOPATH/src/`                    |
 | **Ease of Use**          | Modern tooling; no GOPATH restriction                | More restrictive setup                         |

-If you choose to stick to the traditional `GOPATH` setup (not recommended for modern Go modules)

 ---